cohesity/cohesity_sdk/cohesity_sdk/helios/docs/ProtectionGroupsApi.md

 is_paused = True # bool | Filter by paused or non paused Protection Groups, If not set, all paused and non paused Protection Groups are returned.
 If true, only paused Protection Groups are returned.
 If false, only non paused Protection Groups are returned. (optional) last_run_local_backup_status = [
         "Accepted",
-    ] # [str] | Filter by last local backup run status.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages. (optional) last_run_replication_status = [
+    ] # [str] | Filter by last local backup run status.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages.<br> 'Paused' indicates that the ongoing run has been paused. (optional) last_run_replication_status = [
         "Accepted",
-    ] # [str] | Filter by last remote replication run status.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages. (optional) last_run_archival_status = [
+    ] # [str] | Filter by last remote replication run status.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages.<br> 'Paused' indicates that the ongoing run has been paused. (optional) last_run_archival_status = [
         "Accepted",
-    ] # [str] | Filter by last cloud archival run status.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages. (optional) last_run_cloud_spin_status = [
+    ] # [str] | Filter by last cloud archival run status.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages.<br> 'Paused' indicates that the ongoing run has been paused. (optional) last_run_cloud_spin_status = [
         "Accepted",
-    ] # [str] | Filter by last cloud spin run status.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages. (optional) last_run_any_status = [
+    ] # [str] | Filter by last cloud spin run status.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages.<br> 'Paused' indicates that the ongoing run has been paused. (optional) last_run_any_status = [
         "Accepted",
-    ] # [str] | Filter by last any run status.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages. (optional) is_last_run_sla_violated = True # bool | If true, return Protection Groups for which last run SLA was violated. (optional) tenant_ids = [
+    ] # [str] | Filter by last any run status.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages.<br> 'Paused' indicates that the ongoing run has been paused. (optional) is_last_run_sla_violated = True # bool | If true, return Protection Groups for which last run SLA was violated. (optional) tenant_ids = [
         "tenantIds_example",